SpoOkyMagician/AoE2DE_Scenario_Format_Notes/README.md

 Progress: I am currently at disabled techs and I am considering giving up at this point.
 There is WAY TOO MUCH DATA to handle here...
 (I am sure I could finish it eventually but, ugh...)
 Note: I left off at: 0000AC80 on "53 00 00 00".

 Personal Note: Honestly, there is way too much redundant/useless data in this file...
 (They really need to re-format this damn thing...)

+Personal Scenario Format Note: I made a file in json of what it honestly should look like... (generally speaking. not fully.)